pallets/flask/docs/testing.rst

 ------------------

-The majority of the functionality of our application is only available for the administration user.
-So we need a way to log our test client in to the application and out of it again.
+The majority of the functionality of our application is only available for the administrative user, so we need a way to log our test client in to the application and out of it again.
 For that we fire some requests to the login and logout pages with the required form data (username and password).
 Because the login and logout pages redirect, we tell the